Mumbai, India

 Students will receive airfare and $300 of additional support for the India clinical rotation.
 These funds will help offset the cost of in-country accommodation and food.
 Students will need to cover the remaining expenses from other funds, as the cost of this rotation will likely exceed the amount provided by the Global Health Program.

-Participation in this rotation will likely include a short 10-minute interview with Dean Miller once applications have been reviewed.
-Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 11, 2025.
-Upon return home from India, students will be expected to provide feedback through written evaluations and to participate in a mandatory lunchtime feedback session on Thursday, May 29, 2025.
+Interviews for this elective will take place on Saturday, September 27, 2025, with limited availability on select dates in the prior week.
+Students selected for this rotation are required to participate in a mandatory full-day pre-departure training program in Los Angeles on Saturday, January 31, 2026.
+Upon return home from India, students will be expected to provide feedback through written evaluations and to participate in a mandatory early afternoon feedback session on Thursday, May 28, 2026.
 Separate from this, students will be asked to attend a site-specific debrief to be arranged upon return from India and prior to graduation.

 Rotation dates for this elective have been confirmed.
-Students applying to this three-week elective must be able to commit to this elective from March 24, 2025, through April 11, 2025.
-Note that a March 24 start date will require departure from the U.S. by March 21, 2025, at the latest.
+Students applying to this three-week elective must be able to commit to this elective from April 13, 2026, through May 1st, 2026.
+Note that an April 13 start date will require departure from the U.S. by April 10, 2026, at the latest.

 Questions regarding this rotation should be directed to Dr. Traci Wells at TWells@mednet.ucla.edu.